Offshore Catering

 Proper preparation

 How you prepare food really does matter.
 For example, it is imperative to prepare vegetables and raw meats on separate boards.
-Furthermore, since caters typically prepare food ahead of time, when chilling and storing that food, the correct temperatures have to be maintained, and storage methods.
+Furthermore, since caterers typically prepare food ahead of time, the correct temperatures and storage methods have to be maintained when chilling and storing that food

 Staff illnesses

-Unwell workers compromise food safety.
+Unwell workers compromise safe food handling.
 Caterers are legally responsible for ensuring that their staff doesn’t handle food if they have a bacterial or viral infection.
-This vigilance should be taken up a notch if the workers present any signs of vomiting and diarrhoea, or have infected wounds, skin infections or sores.
+This vigilance should be heightened if the workers present any signs of vomiting and diarrhoea, or have infected wounds, skin infections, or sores.

 The role of DNV-certified offshore reefer containers in maintaining food quality while shipping

-DNV-certified offshore reefer containers can help maintain food temperatures between -35°C and +35°C regardless of outside conditions.
+These offshore reefer containers help maintain food temperatures across a wide range regardless of outside conditions.
 They achieve this by channelling air underneath the food storage through T-shaped decking, specifically designed to ensure consistent airflow.

-This T-Floor essentially distributes air set at the designated temperature around the cargo for effective temperature management.
+This T-Floor distributes air set at the designated temperature around the cargo for effective temperature management.

 This helps ensure optimal food safety along the supply chain, which helps mitigate the outbreak of food poisoning to ensure biohazard health and safety on offshore installations.